For women who experience infertility or recurrent pregnancy loss, chromosomal abnormalities in an embryo may be a contributing factor.

 The resulting high-quality, chromosomally-normal embryos that we select will then have the best chance of implanting successfully in the uterus and later developing into a healthy baby.

-Boston IVF offers two different types of genetic tests for embryo evaluation: preimplantation genetic screening (PGS) and preimplantation genetic diagnosis (PGD).
+Boston IVF offers two different types of genetic tests for embryo evaluation: preimplantation genetic screening (PGT-A) and preimplantation genetic diagnosis (PGT-M).
+These tests were formerly named, preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS).

 HOW IT HELPS

-- the option of performing PGD and PGS on the same embryo biopsy is also available and can improve healthy live birth rates.
+- the option of performing PGT-A and PGT-M on the same embryo biopsy is also available and can improve healthy live birth rates.

 As women age, a higher proportion of their embryos are genetically abnormal.